sybirg/S12_gem/README.md

 * Calculation of compositions of amino acids, deoxynucleotides (dNTPs), and nucleotides (NTPs)

 #### Input folder contains
-* S12 protein sequence.txt: RefSeq protein sequence file of P. putida S12
+* s12_protein_sequence.txt: RefSeq protein sequence file of P. putida S12
-* S12.xlsx: Excel file that organizes the contents of RefSeq genome annotation file of P. putida S12 by gene
+* s12.xlsx: Excel file that organizes the contents of RefSeq genome annotation file of P. putida S12 by gene
-* biomass composition.xlsx: Excel file of calculated molar weight for biomass components using supple table S3
+* biomass_composition.xlsx: Excel file of calculated molar weight for biomass components using supple table S3
 * iSH1474.xml: GEM of P. putida S12

 #### Related materials in the reference paper